reflectoring/reflectoring.github.io/_posts/book-reviews/2019-08-31-book-review-the-power-of-habit.md

 * people with brain damage may lose some of their free will - this may look very similar to people with strong habits
 * a man who murdered his wife while in a sleep terror - a form of sleep walking, which is automatic behavior similar to a habit - because he wanted to defend her against imaginary attackers was exonerated
 * a woman with a bad gambling habit became indebted to the casino that abused this habit was successfully sued by that casino
-* it's easier to sympathize with a devastated widower who killed his own wife while sleep walking than with a housewife who gambled her family's money - this seems fair since the widower wasn't aware of his habits while the gambling woman was
+* it's easier to sympathize with a devastated widower who killed his own wife while sleep walking than with a housewife who gambled her family's money - to society, this seems fair since the widower wasn't aware of his habits while the gambling woman was
 * habits can only be modified if we're aware of them
 * the most important ingredient to chaning habits is the habit of believing in that we *can* change